Business Startup CostsUpdated March 2026

 LowNational avg: $462,500High

 Sun exposure degrades roofing and paint faster than in overcast climates, shortening replacement cycles by 20-30%.
 In Pueblo, that climate reality intersects with an economy built on a border-economy market where cross-cultural commerce and affordable labor create unique pricing dynamics.
-The result for start a restaurant is a market where a price-competitive market where providers work harder for each customer.
+The result for start a restaurant is a market where a price-competitive market where local businesses work harder for each customer.
 A median household income of $39K frames what's affordable — and what isn't.

 What Matters Most